JNRowe/jnrowe.github.io/articles/dropping_gentoo.rst

 There was a point where we seriously considered moving to a Conary_-based infrastructure.
-It did loads of the cool things we wanted to do and it mostly fitted out workflow with its mostly "Gentoo done right" feel.
-Sadly, it has a :abbr:`CLA <Contributor License Agreement` which none of us could sign that practically guaranteed we would eventually be in the same place we were with Gentoo.
-May have been a fortuitous roadblock in the end, as Conary never gained the traction it once promised.
+It did loads of the cool things we wanted to do and it mostly fitted our workflow with its mostly "Gentoo done right" feel.
+Sadly, it has a :abbr:`CLA (Contributor License Agreement)` which none of us could sign that practically guaranteed we would eventually be in the same place we were with Gentoo.
+May have been a fortuitous roadblock in the end, as Conary never gained the traction it once promised(perhaps in part because of that :abbr:`CLA (Contributor License Agreement)`?).

 Had we waited another five months, there would have been another open source package manager for Gentoo we could have easily switched to and hacked on.